AswinAsok/Reboot/README.md

 # Project Reboot
-It has been almost 6 months since I have done any coding on react.
+It has been almost 6+ months since I have done any coding using React.
 Just finished a quick crash course on React.js by JavaScript Mastery and made this project.
 Since its a reboot of my react journey naming it as Reboot.

 ## About This App
 - A very simple light weight react application